boorich/seedICO/README.md

 # seedICO
-Framework for Token Sales based on Ethereum
+Framework for token sales based on Ethereum